MASHUOA/MassOmics/README.md

 + Use the following link to download and install the correct tcltk package for your OS version. https://cran.r-project.org/bin/macosx/tools/

++ Use the following steps to install BWidget

+Download the package via: http://sourceforge.net/project/showfiles.php?group_id=12883

+once you get the archive BWidget-1.7.0.tar.gz move it to /usr/local/ lib and install it with

+sudo mv /some_download_path/BWidget-1.7.0.tar.gz /usr/local/lib
+cd /usr/loca/lib
+sudo tar zxf BWidget-1.7.0.tar.gz

 ## For Linux OS users
 Run the codes as below to enable the required components in Linux console.